In Heaven, everything is fine.

 There was a Beautiful Girl Across the Hall.

 There was a man in a pencil factory.

 There was a planet.

-The film is slow paced, almost completely void of dialogue, and can safely be called the most popular student art film ever made.
+The film is slow paced, almost completely void of dialogue (there isnt any until 10 minutes in), and can safely be called the most popular student art film ever made.
 It is beautiful, terrifying, and uses hauntingly realistic effects.

 "A dream of dark and troubling tropes":

 - If giving birth to a creature so horrible that no sentient being would want to touch it with a 10-foot pole isn't every soon-to-be parent's worst nightmare, then the fact that it makes your spouse leave you and force you to raise it by yourself certainly is.
 Loathing one's own baby to the point that stabbing it through the lung (if you can even define it as a "lung") with scissors becomes a viable option is something no adult wishes to experience.
 Oh, and the fact that everything else in this movie is filled to the brim with the regular kinds of fears doesn't exactly help.

 - Getting married too young.
 It's obvious Henry has a very unhappy marriage, and having a child doesn't help.

 - Your baby getting sick and having no experience with helping them is one of the most nerve-wracking of situations for young couples.